apache/flink-web/contribute-code.md

 This document contains everything you need to know about contributing code to Apache Flink.
 It describes the process of preparing, testing, and submitting a contribution, explains coding guidelines and code style of Flink's code base, and gives instructions to setup a development environment.

 **IMPORTANT**: Please read this document carefully before starting to work on a code contribution.
 It is important to follow the process and guidelines explained below.
 Otherwise, your pull request might not be accepted or might require substantial rework.
-In particular, before opening a pull request that implements a **new feature**, you need to open a JIRA ticket and reach consensus with the community on whether this feature is needed.
+In particular, before opening a pull request that implements a **new feature**, you need to open a Jira ticket and reach consensus with the community on whether this feature is needed.